JackCSheehan/pop-out-video-player/README.md

 # pop-out-video-player
-A versatile pop-out video player written in Java.
+A versatile pop-out video player written in Java and JavaFX.
+Users can either choose a local file to play or play a video from YouTube.
+YouTube videos are embedded into the application so that the user has access to all the YouTube video player controls.
+For local files, the application has a custom set of video controls.
+These controls let the user scrub through the video, play, pause, rewind, control volume, and control speed.